PeterJhon/sdk-bsp-psoc_e84-edgi-talk/projects/Edgi-Talk_M33_S_Template/Edgi_Talk_M33_S_Template/README.md

 +-------------------+
 ```

-⚠️ Please strictly follow the above flashing sequence; otherwise, the system may not run properly.
+⚠️ Follow this flashing order strictly; otherwise, the system may not operate correctly.